-Central pain syndrome often accompanies car, truck, and motorcycle accidents creating long-term chronic pain.
+Central pain syndrome often accompanies the car, truck, and motorcycle accidents creating long-term chronic pain.
 The complexity of brain anatomy makes it difficult to diagnose and repair.
 If you are in a car, truck, or motorcycle accident, make sure you have a brain scan done immediately and continue to follow through with more scans as traumatic brain injury tends to be progressive.
 Make sure to contact an experienced brain injury lawyer like the ones at Chester Law Group in Ohio as soon as possible to see if you qualify for a personal injury settlement.
-Speak with a brain injury lawyer and get assistance on what you need to do to protect your rights when you contact the Chester Law Group at (800)218-4243.
+To speak with one of our trusted brain injury lawyers contact the Chester Law Group at (800)218-4243.

 What is Central Pain Syndrome?

-Central pain syndrome (also known as thalamic pain syndrome) is a neurological disorder in which the body becomes hypersensitive to pain as a result of damage to the thalamus.
+According to the National Organization for Rare Disorders, central pain syndrome, also known as thalamic pain syndrome is a neurological disorder in which the body becomes hypersensitive to pain as a result of damage to the thalamus.
 The thalamus, a brain pain center, is an area of the brain where all sensory fiber information is coming from the body.
 All roads from the body lead to the thalamus and then go on to the neocortex.
 Symptoms of thalamic damage include pain and loss of sensation usually in the face, arms, or legs.
 In fact, trauma to the thalamus sensitizes pain systems.
 Depending on the area of the body affected, pain can affect a specific part of the body or affect the entire body.
-Pain can be constant and made worse by touch, movement, emotions and temperature changes.
+Pain can be constant and made worse by touch, movement, emotions, and temperature changes.
 Burning pain is common, pins and needles and possibly extreme bursts of sharp pain.
 Treatment involves prescription medication followed by cortical stimulation or injections.

 In the case of a full bladder, the discomfort can be completely unbearable.
 Catheters are often used to relieve gas pressure and fluid buildup.
 This sensation can often also be controlled by having a set diet as well as set intake and elimination times.
 Nevertheless, handling of central pain syndrome is difficult.

-Find Out If You Can Receive Central Pain Syndrome Treatment throughout Your Ohio Accident Settlement
+Find Out If You Can Receive Central Pain Syndrome Treatment throughout Your Accident Settlement